Theory, R functions & Examples

-While in the case of unconstrained ordination the information we are interested is mostly about the configuration of samples and species in the ordination diagram, the relative importance of individual ordination axes (measured by their eigenvalues) and ecological interpretation of ordination axes, in the case of constrained ordinations we are more interested in the effect of environmental variables on species composition, namely in the amount of variation these variables explain (see the section Explained variation), and whether this variation is significant or not (Monte Carlo permutation test), which of the available environmental variables are important to explain variation of studies community (Forward selection) and how to partition the variation explained by different variables or different sets of variables (Variation partitioning).
+While in the case of unconstrained ordination the information we are interested is mostly about the configuration of samples and species in the ordination diagram, the relative importance of individual ordination axes (measured by their eigenvalues) and ecological interpretation of ordination axes, in the case of constrained ordinations we are more interested in the effect of environmental variables on species composition, namely in the amount of variation these variables explain and whether this variation is significant or not (see Explained variation and Monte Carlo permutation test), which of the available environmental variables are important to explain the variation of studies community (Forward selection) and how to partition the variation explained by different variables or different sets of variables (Variation partitioning).

 Unimodal constrained ordination method, related to correspondence analysis (CA), with an algorithm derived from redundancy analysis (RDA).
 The algorithm of RDA is modified in the way that instead of raw species composition data, the set of regressions is done on the matrix, and the weighted multiple regression is used instead of simple multiple regression, where weights are row sums, i.e. the sums of species abundances in individual samples.
 The requirement for input data is the same as for correspondence analysis - the data must be non-negative integers or presences-absences.